 “Since we started doing this, I actually feel younger and stronger overall,” Lance told them with wonder in his voice.
 “It's like it stirs up our hormones or something; I don't know.
 I just know I feel better and more alive than I have in years.
-And I have to tell you, this thrill of the hunt thing?; it's addictive, it's really addictive!”
-He started up his car and the big v-8 engine came to life with a deep, satisfying rumble of high octane power.
+And I have to tell you, this thrill of the hunt thing?; it's addictive, really addictive!”
+He started up his car and the big v-8 engine came to life with a deep, satisfying rumble of high-octane power.
 He put it in gear.
 “See you around!”
 He took off with a roar.

 Judy stared after him.
 “You know, I believe we will be seeing him around again,” she mused meditatively.
 “Probably the next time we give him a ticket,” she giggled lightly.

 “Well Carrots, he did say it was addictive,” Nick agreed, making his way back to their squad car.
 He radioed in that they'd given out two 10-94 (drag racing) tickets.
 Dispatch gave them a 10-4 and told them to stay on patrol in Savannah Central.
 Other calls came and Nick turned the volume down so they could hear themselves over it.

 Judy got their car turned around and headed back to Savannah Central.
 “What do you think about that thrill of the hunt thing he was talking about?” she asked.
 “I mean, I have to admit, it really was a lot of fun chasing him down.”